takumakanari/fluent-plugin-redmine/README.md

 ## Overview

 Output plugin for [Fluentd](http://fluentd.org).
-Create and regist a ticket to redmine from messages.
+Create and register a ticket to redmine from messages.

 ## Installation